zac-heisey/murray-lampert/_posts/2018-02-09-2018-home-addition-trends-we-love.markdown

 categories:
 - Home Additions
 featured-image: "/uploads/room-additions-1.jpg"
-excerpt: Murray Lampert uncovers the hottest trends in home remodeling for 2018, and home additions play a huge role.
+description: Murray Lampert uncovers the hottest trends in home remodeling for 2018, and home additions play a huge role.
 Get the latest info on home addition trends in San Diego.
 author: 'Gregg Cantor '